 Hybrid Cloud Architecture with Alluxio

 The deployment architecture consists of a cloud compute cluster, with Alluxio co-located with compute, connecting to an HDFS storage cluster on-premises.
-The core building blocks of this architecture are applicable to other hybrid cloud environments as well, especially when there is a high latency or low bandwidth link separating the two clusters.
+The core building blocks of this architecture apply to other hybrid cloud environments as well, especially when two clusters are connected by a high latency low bandwidth network interconnection.

 The salient characteristics of the recommended architecture are: